dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 DIAGRAM HERE

-Generally the reasons are the following:
+Generally it has to do with the following:

-* A. Communication lines between departments
+* A. Communication between departments
-* Master - slave relationships when they collaborate internally and externally
+* B. Master - slave relationships when they collaborate internally and externally
-* Projection of the class system to the workplace and other "localities" while it was supposed to be an international environment
+* C. Local baggage to a supposedly international environment - class mentallity, other behaviours.
 * Exellence intollerance.
 * Too much reliant on how "the City"/financial sector works even in industries that are very different - fixed mentallity.
 * Absence of rules and transparency - just obey